Meatwo310/ingredient-calc/README.md

 Warning: This project currently has only the minimum functionality.

 ### How to use
-Clone the repository, edit `Main.java` with your favorite IDE, and run it.
+Clone the repository, edit `Main.java` with your favorite IDE, and run the Gradle `run` task.

 ### Implementation status
 - [x] Add items